iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 Primacy bias occurs when a model's training is damaged by overfitting to its first experiences.
 This can be caused by poor hyperparameter selection, the underlying dynamics of the system being studied, or simply bad luck.

 In this post we explore the paper “Primacy Bias in Deep Reinforcement Learning” by Nikishin et al. and presented at ICML 2022.
-We will present primacy bias and how it applies to deep reinforcement learning (RL), discuss how the authors prevent primacy bias, and finish by experimenting with our own toy example of primacy bias.
+We will present primacy bias and how it applies to deep reinforcement learning, discuss how the authors prevent primacy bias, and finish by experimenting with our own toy example of primacy bias.

 Like many deep learning concepts, primacy bias takes inspiration from psychology [4].
 For example, you might have a friend who “doesn’t like math” because they had a bad experience in primary school.
 Now, they avoid the subject despite having an aptitude for it.
 It turns out that for humans and machines, first impressions matter more than they should.
 This is primacy bias.